 Some of Paule's recent representative transactions include:

 - Advising CIPREL, an Ivorian independent electricity producer, controlled by Eranove (formerly Finagestion S.A.), itself a subsidiary of a pan-African investment fund, Emerging Capital Partners, in relation to the financing of the second phase of the expansion of its power unit.
 The second phase amounts to €200 million financed by IFC (World Bank group), the African Development Bank and Proparco (Agence Française de Développement group).
-We also advised the company on the first phase of the project (Phase A reached closing in May 2012, Phase B in July 2014);
+We also advised the company on the first phase of the project;